Skip to Content

 1. Discover Your Personal Style First

 You can’t curate a wardrobe if you don’t know what you actually like.
-Before diving into your closet, take some time to figure out your personal style.
+Before you start pulling things off hangers, take some time to figure out your personal style.

 Create a Pinterest board or collect images from magazines.
 Look for patterns: